krisztin/cuddly-wixen/_case_studies/dogsinbox.md

 ### Shelter

 - The Mayhew had - on average - 6 new dogs come up for adoption in a month which was comparatively low and results in a **low percentage of returning visitors to the listing page**.
-- Received 1000+ calls a month, many interested in adopting a certain type of dog.
+- Received 100+ adoption related calls a month, many interested in adopting a certain type of dog.
 Could only tell them to keep checking the website.

+### 🐶 Dogs

+- Wants a good home.
+- Spend less time in kennels.

 ## Solution?